maxgmr/rbca/README.md

 Boots fine, seems to run Tetris, Bomberman GB, Tennis, Link's Awakening fine.

+Some games don't do anything without a boot ROM.

 Dr. Mario freezes after pressing START on game select screen.

 Appears to run somewhat slow sometimes, e.g. ~48 FPS in Kirby's Dream Land.
 Need to test whether this is due to the (likely inefficient) SDL2 Desktop frontend rendering method, or for another reason.